balaprojects/SpringSecurity/README.md

 >Understanding Authentication and Authorization
   1. Authentication
       - Determination of who.
-      - Technically it is about deermining whether the pricipal is who they say they are.
+      - Technically it is about determining whether the pricipal is who they say they are.
       - Principals can be humans or machines.
   2. Authentication Support
       - HTTP Basic, Digest, x509, Form Based Authentication.